jyotiguptahk/CreditCardFraud/README.md

 # CreditCardFraud
  This project is for the kaggle competition related to Credit Card Fraud.
+The aim of the project is to predict the probability that an online transaction is fraudulent.
+The data is provided by the world’s leading payment service company, Vesta Corporation.
 More details of the competition can be found [here](https://www.kaggle.com/c/ieee-fraud-detection/).

 ### Exploratory Data Analysis
 <img src="target.png" width="400px">